danhouldsworth/helloBareMetal/README.md

 * Understand how ```avrdude```, ```avr-gcc``` and ```avr-libc``` differ and depend.
 * Is the build parameter ```avrdude --with-usb``` actually doing anything?
 Doesn't seem to be used in the brew formula, unless being passed to dependancies?
+* What does it mean for Yosemite if there's only formula specified for Mavericks, Mountain Lion etc.?

+# Developer environment quirks / notes

+* Install Silcone Labs driver (dongle straight to pins / jumpers) : Install SiliconLabs CP210x Macintosh OSX VCP Driver v3.1 or from my BitBucket
+==> Needed for USB / PWM ESC programmer

+* Mac OSX Yosemite not recognising atmega32u4 /dev/tty.usbmodemxxxxx - need to reset by shorting RST pin to ground which enables it for a few seconds window.